In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

-When Suzuki joined the series on a full-time basis in 1987 with Footwork Racing International, it was re-branded as the Japanese Formula 3000 Championship and saw him win the final two races of the season to finish second in the Drivers’ Standings.
+When Suzuki joined the series on a full-time basis in 1987 with Footwork Racing International, it was re-branded as the Japanese Formula 3000 Championship.
+There, he won the final two races of the season to finish second in the Drivers’ Standings.

-1988 saw Suzuki go one better as recorded three wins and a further three second places to beat Japanese legend Kazuyoshi Hoshino – owner of the famous Impul team – and Italian Emanuele Pirro to the Drivers’ title.
+1988 saw Suzuki go one better with three wins and a further three second places to beat Japanese legend Kazuyoshi Hoshino and Italy’s Emanuele Pirro to the Drivers’ title.

-As a reward for his success, Suzuki was given a one-off drive with Larrousse for the 1988 Japanese Grand Prix before he landed a full-time seat with Zakspeed for the 1989 season.
+As a reward for his success, Suzuki was given a one-off drive with Larrousse for the 1988 Japanese Grand Prix.
+After this, he landed a full-time seat with Zakspeed for the 1989 Formula One season.

 The Zakspeed used a Yamaha V8 engine that only produced 560bhp; for context the power output of the engines used by front runners such as McLaren, Williams and Ferrari produced 700bhp.

-Consequently, Suzuki failed to pre-qualify for any of the races that year and after the German team pulled out of Formula One, the Japanese driver found refugee with Larrousse for 1990.
+Consequently, Suzuki failed to pre-qualify for any of the races that year.
+After the German team pulled out of Formula One, the Japanese driver found refugee with Larrousse for 1990.

-When the car was able to finish, it finished well and helped Aguri Suzuki to an historic third place in the 1990 Japanese Grand Prix, which made him the first Asian driver to stand on an F1 podium.
+When the car was able to finish, it finished well.
+This helped Aguri Suzuki to an historic third place in the 1990 Japanese Grand Prix, and made him the first Asian driver to stand on an F1 podium.

-Two further sixth places in Britain and Spain aided Suzuki to 12th in the Drivers’ Championship with six points.
+Two further sixth places in Britain and Spain helpeded Suzuki to 12th in the Drivers’ Championship with six points.

 "To be the first Japanese driver on an F1 podium was very special"